 - Mindfulness approaches like yoga and meditation.

-Once teens are ready to leave treatment, clinicians work with them to create a comprehensive plan for continuing care after discharge.
-This typically includes a Partial Hospitalization Program, Intensive Outpatient Program, or another type of Minnesota mental health services.
+Once our clients are ready to leave treatment, clinicians work with the family to create a comprehensive plan for continuing care after discharge.
+This typically includes a Partial Hospitalization Program, Intensive Outpatient Program, or another type of Midwest mental health services.